-Data Management in FullStory is an interface for you to create structure and meaning out of the raw data being captured in FullStory, so that it is easy to understand and use for anyone in your organization.
-Below, we’ll discuss the key concepts involved with Data Management in FullStory.
+Data Management in FullStory is an interface for you to create structure and meaning out of the raw data being captured in FullStory.
+It allows you to understand and use it for anyone in your organization easily.
+Below, we’ll discuss the key concepts of Data Management in FullStory.

 Data Management can be found on your Settings page.

 Users can create and manage Events in two ways.
-They can assign a semantic meaning to auto captured events with complex criterias in FullStory or send instrumented events via an API integration, giving them a human name to use in different areas of the UI, such as segments, metrics, conversion and other library objects.
+They can assign a semantic meaning to auto-captured events with complex criteria in FullStory or send instrumented events via API integration, giving them a human name to use in different areas of the UI, such as segments, metrics, conversion, and other library objects.
 This helps users across all businesses to get meaning out of the raw data and makes it easy to understand.

 For example, take advantage of future revenue searches by creating an Order Completed event to track successful order paths on your eCommerce site.